Complaints and Trouble Calls

 Disconnection of service for non-payment may not occur on a Sunday, public holiday or a day when the local office of the company is not open for business.
 Receipt of a "bad" check by the company in response to a notice of disconnect does not constitute payment, and a company need not give further notice of disconnection.

-A reconnect charge may not be imposed solely because a subscriber was previously delinquent with his/her account.
+A reconnect charge may not be imposed solely because a subscriber was previously delinquent with their account.

 Credit for Service Outage